Biden visits collapsed bridge, touts infrastructure law

 Biden, who has seen his poll numbers sink in the midst of an unrelenting pandemic and high inflation, said it was important that he “go out and talk to the public” about what he’s accomplished and about why Congress needs to get behind the rest of his domestic agenda.

-While in Pittsburgh, Biden will focus on the economy, according to White House press secretary Jen Psaki.

-“He’ll be talking about how far we’ve come in getting our economy moving again, making more right here in America, and ensuring all workers benefit,” Psaki told reporters at the White House on Thursday.

 Peoples reported from New York.
-Associated Press writers Aamer Madhani and Alexandra Jaffe in Washington contributed to this report.
+Associated Press writers Aamer Madhani in Washington and Marc Levy in Harrisburg, Pennsylvania, contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.